Blog

 • Rounded display style takes away wall shelf space

 Products in freestanding displays do well in these store layouts.
 Freestanding floor displays create a perception that products are high value.
-Custom retail floor displays tastefully showcase your products and can be used to provide additional information on your brand or product.
+Custom retail floor displays tastefully showcase your products and provide additional information about your brand.

 4. Geometric

-The geometric retail store design is perfect for fusing functionality with creativity.
-As its name implies, the geometric store layout incorporates a variety of merchandise displays of all shapes and sizes, including squares, rectangles, ovals and more.
-Stores that already have a unique interior due to wall angles, support columns or ceiling design can embrace and enhance this pre-existing aesthetic by using a geometric layout.
+The geometric retail store design perfectly fuses functionality with creativity.
+As its name implies, the geometric store layout incorporates displays of all shapes and sizes, including squares, rectangles, ovals and more.
+Stores that already have a unique interior due to wall angles, support columns or ceiling design can embrace and enhance this aesthetic by using a geometric layout.

 A geometric layout can help brands build their identity and awareness.
-Specifically, combining an array of geometric product displays and fixtures of various shapes and sizes can make a bold statement about a brand’s identity.
-Selecting certain artwork, music and even scents to use with a geometric layout can complete the store’s atmosphere and heighten the overall customer experience.
+Specifically, combining various displays and fixtures can make a bold statement about your identity.
+Selecting artwork, music and even scents to use with a geometric layout can complete the store’s atmosphere and heighten the overall customer experience.

 Here are all the pros of following a geometric floor plan: